rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 ### Running Metaphlan2 on a large number of samples using Microbiome Helper

 Running Metaphlan2 on more than a few samples can be tedious.

-To make this process simpler we are going to use a script I wrote as part of the package “Microbiome Helper” (https://github.com/mlangill/microbiome_helper).
+I wrote a script to make this easier as part of the package “Microbiome Helper” (https://github.com/mlangill/microbiome_helper). **Note you do not have to do this today** as we have already pre-computed the combined Metaphlan2 output, but this is how you would do it.

-Run Metaphlan2 on all of the sample using 'run_metaphlan2.pl' (this will take over an hour):
+To run Metaphlan2 on all of the sample using 'run_metaphlan2.pl' (this would take over an hour):

     run_metaphlan2.pl -p 2 -o metaphlan_merged_all.txt ./fastq/*